iTowns/itowns/docs/tutorials/Raster-data-Lambert93.md

 ## Result

-With this tutorial, we learnt how to use iTowns `ColorLayer` and an `ElevationLayer` to display data in a local conic projection.
+With this tutorial, we have learnt how to use iTowns `ColorLayer` and an `ElevationLayer` to display data in a local conic projection.
 The code that is shown bellow sums up all the steps it took to do so.

 ```html